 The final wooden signpost lay just ahead of me.
 Just behind it, dozens of people were tucking into sandwiches and ice creams at a cafe, enjoying the late September sunshine.
 None of them really gave me a second glance.
-Unbeknownst to them, I was finishing the last few metres of the South Downs Way, a 100mile (160km) walk.
+Unbeknownst to them, I within the last few metres of walking the South Downs Way, a 100mile (160km) long distance trail.

 It seemed almost anti-climatic, the signpost signalling the end of such an unusual week in my life located right next to people doing very ordinary Saturday afternoon activities.
 Almost anti-climatic but also somehow very appropriate – I was, after all, returning to my ordinary not-walking-15-miles-a-day life.